li-xin-yi/lctemplates/docs/source/binary-lifting.md

 1. **Preprocess the tree**: to build the 2-D `parent` array, where `parent[i][j]` is the $2^i$-th ancestor of node j.
 2. **Query the k-th ancestor**: to find the k-th ancestor of a node, we can use the `parent` array, which allows us to jump all the way up the tree in logarithmic time.
 Assume $k = \sum_{i} {2^i}, k \leq n$, then we can find the k-th ancestor of node `x` by iterating through the bits of `k` and jumping to the corresponding ancestor in the `parent` array.  *(for this step, you can also refer to the template problem [LC 1483.
 Kth Ancestor of a Tree Node](https://leetcode.com/problems/kth-ancestor-of-a-tree-node/))*
+3. **Find the LCA**: to find the LCA of two nodes `x` and `y`, we first need to bring both nodes to the same depth.
+We can do this by finding the depth of both nodes and then jumping up the tree until they are at the same level.
+Once they are at the same level, we can jump up the tree together until we find their LCA.

+The whole implementation template can be found [here](https://github.com/li-xin-yi/lctemplates/blob/main/lctemplates/LCA.py)